boyter/boyter.org/content/posts/unicode-support-what-does-that-actually-mean.md

 > the regex can work with Ⱥ. Java by contrast will

 Clearly we want to match java.
 So you lower-case both the search text and the content.
 Find the offset position.
-Then against the orginal content you markup.
+Then against the original content you markup.
 And you get something like

 > the regex can work with Ⱥ. J**ava** by contrast will